Posted on

 Scripts

-R will execute the .Rprofile script when it starts.
-The place of .Rprofile depends upon your platform: In Linux / Unix save the file in your home directory ~/.Rprofile
+R executes the .Rprofile script when it starts.
+The location of .Rprofile depends on your platform; on Linux/Unix, it is typically in your home directory: ~/.Rprofile.

 source("myScript.R")